[This article first appeared in 'Radio

 Age,' the monthly newsletter of the Mid-Atlantic Antique

-It is reproduced here by permission of the author. -- F.W.]
+It is reproduced here by permission of the author.
+It has been edited for space. -- F.W.]

 To subscribe to 'Radio Age' please click here.

 (In some cases) the signal generator can serve as a wireless broadcaster.
 (More on this later.)

 Usually when people talk about a "signal generator" they are referring to a device that generates signals above the audio frequency range.
 I find it helpful to have a separate audio generator whose frequency can be adjusted over the entire audible frequency range in order to test the frequency response of speakers and audio amplifiers.